The fourth largest university in the Philadelphia region.

 West Chester, PA 19382

-Located less than five miles from North Campus, the Graduate Business Center houses the Dr. Edward Cottrell Entrepreneurial Leadership Center and two of the College of Business and Public Affair's graduate programs: Masters in Business Administration Program and the Masters in Public Administration Program.
+Located less than five miles from North Campus, the Graduate Center houses the Edward Cottrell Entrepreneurial Leadership Center and two of the College of Business and Public Management's graduate programs: the master’s in business administration and the master’s in public administration.

 WCU Philadelphia Location